SyedZakirHossain/SyedZakirHossain/README.md

 Skills: Html, CSS, Java script, Bootstrap, Python, Django, Django REST Framework, PostgreSQL, Android studio SDK

-- 🔭 Currently working on "Fire detection with AI and instant multi-functional response system".
+- 🔭 Currently working on "Fire detection with AI and instant automatic multi-functional response system".
-- 👯 Looking to collaborate on "Fire detection with AI and instant multi-functional response system" -💞️ Looking for better oppertunities where I can learn more and contribute more to the evolving tech industry.
+- 👯 Looking to collaborate on "Fire detection with AI and instant automatic multi-functional response system" -💞️ Looking for better oppertunities where I can learn more and contribute more to the evolving tech industry.

 - 📫 How to reach me: inspirayhan@gmail.com